Why are my photos so bad?

 Dark faces on a bright day

 Even on a bright day it is possible to get underexposed portions within a photo.
-For example, it’s a bright day, and you take a picture of a person who is standing before a bright sunlit background.
-The camera tries to expose correctly, and sees a bright background, and so sets the exposure according to its exposure algorithm.
-This often means that the person’s face will be underexposed, unless it too is lit up by the sun.
-Use of a fill-in flash can resolve this problem, so that you the person’s face is shown bright enough so that you can see the detail clearly.
+For example, it’s a bright day, and you take a picture of a person who is standing in the shade, in front of a bright, sunlit background.
+The camera tries to expose correctly, and sees a bright background, and so it sets the exposure according to its exposure algorithm — i.e. to use a fast shutter speed to limit the amount of light.
+This often means that the person’s face will be underexposed, as it is not as bright as the background.
+Use of a fill-in flash can resolve this problem, as it will cause the person’s face to be at a more similar brightness level as the background.

 Lack of blue sky